ignission/fp-matsuri-game-react-router-cloudflare-workers/README.md

 ```bash
 pnpm run dev
 ```
-App will be available at `http://localhost:5173`.
+The app will be available at `http://localhost:5173`.

 ### Build